juxor/afaq/markdown/secH1.md

 centralisation of power, arguing that the workers _"must not only strive for a single and indivisible German republic, but also within this republic for the most determined centralisation of power in the hands of the state authority."_
-He argued that in a nation like Germany _"where there is so many relics of the Middle Ages to be abolished"_ it _"must under no circumstances be permitted that every village, every town and every province should put a new obstacle in the path of revolutionary activity, which can proceed with full force from the centre."_ He stressed that _"[a]s in France in 1793 so today in Germany it is the task of the really revolutionary party to carry through the strictest centralisation."_ [**The Marx-Engels Reader**, pp. 509-10] Lenin followed this aspect of Marx's ideas, arguing that _"Marx was a centralist"_ and applying this perspective both in the party and once in power [**The Essential Works of Lenin**, p.
+He argued that in a nation like Germany _"where there are so many relics of the Middle Ages to be abolished"_ it _"must under no circumstances be permitted that every village, every town and every province should put a new obstacle in the path of revolutionary activity, which can proceed with full force from the centre."_ He stressed that _"[a]s in France in 1793 so today in Germany it is the task of the really revolutionary party to carry through the strictest centralisation."_ [**The Marx-Engels Reader**, pp. 509-10] Lenin followed this aspect of Marx's ideas, arguing that _"Marx was a centralist"_ and applying this perspective both in the party and once in power [**The Essential Works of Lenin**, p.
 310]

 Obviously, this issue dove-tails into the question of whether the whole class exercises power under the "dictatorship of the proletariat."
 In a centralised